Adpetfem83/Self_Assessment-/README.md

 ## Summary of the Project
 The summary of the project that could be used on a LinkedIn profile, in an interview or cover letter, or as an elevator pitch, including all of the following:
 #.
-Topic itself which is very relevant and the questiones the project answered.
+Topic itself which is very relevant and the questions the project answered.

 #.
-The Machine module used, We combined Neural Networks to train and test the accuracy of our model which was very good at 98%, then we used Supervised Machine Learning to address the objectives of the project.
+The Machine module used, we first used Neural Networks to train and test the accuracy of our model which was very good at 98%, then we used Supervised Machine Learning to address the objectives of the project.

 #.
 The results of the analysis using Tableau, Dashboard and google slides were really impressive.